 - Anyone who might be in a decision making position where the outcome could affect children or vulnerable people

-The DCSI check is free to volunteers.
+The DHS clearance is free to volunteers.
 Congregations are asked to sponsor their pastor or employees to cover the cost of their check.